Baseball and Softball Season Information

 Practices Begin - Week of Monday, March 25th.

 Your child's team will practice on either Saturday or Sunday, throughout the season.
 The team will also practice one time during the week until the season begins.
 Additional practices may be scheduled by your child’s coach.

 This is a big day for everyone at Smithville.
 Games will be going all day and we will have our full concession stand up and running.
-Each team will play an "exhibition" game to get a feel for what the real games will be like during the following week.
-We will have activities for the kids to and the whole family.
-Plan on spending part of your day with us.
+All but our oldest age divisions will play their first games during the Jamboree.
+Different than in years' past, these games will count toward the season standings.

 An important part of this Jamboree day is pictures.
 Team pictures will be taken prior to your Jamboree game.
 Pictures will be taken on this date, rain or shine.
 If it rains, pictures will be taken at the Smithville Community Center.
 The scheduled time for your child’s team will be given to your child’s coach and will be published on our website.
 The coach will forward this information.
 Please make every effort to be on time for your pictures so we can keep everything on schedule.
 Payment is due at the time the pictures are taken.
 THERE WILL BE NO RETAKES!!

 Season Ending League Tourney - June 10th - June 21st

 Rain Dates - May 11/12 and/or June 8/9.

 If necessary, rain dates will be on Saturday’s.
 Sunday will be used if the Saturday date is rained out.

 Due to a large number of complaints and the very young children present on the property, “NO PETS” signs have been posted and this rule will be enforced.
 PLEASE DO NOT BRING PETS TO THE SMITHVILLE GROUNDS.